IndySockets/Indy/OpenSSLHdr_gen/README.OpensslHeadergeneration.txt

 6. Both interface and implementation sections may contain a section delimited by "{helper_functions}" and "{/helper_functions}".
 These sections are copied unchanged to the output unit.

+Normally, the first function/procedure definition found in the interface section, identifies the start of this group.
+However, if a line or line, such as a conditional directive precedes this group then these lines should be preceded by the special comment {interface_body} starting a line.
+The text between this special comment and the first function/procedure is included in the static section, but not the dynamic section.

 GENERATION OF OUTPUT UNIT